vbsw/libvb/README.md

 libvb is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Boost Software License for more details.

 ## Compile
-Go into project directory and execute
+Go into project directory and run

 	make